linkedin/PalDB/README.md

 Performance
 -----------

-Because PalDB is read-only it is significantly less complex than other embeddable key-value store and therefore benefits from optimization that wouldn't be possible if writes were permitted.
-PalDB is specifically optimized for read performance and store sizes.
-PalDB can be benchmarked compared to in-memory data structures such as Java collections (HashMap, HashSet) or other key-values stores (LevelDB, RocksDB).
-Best performance is achieved when memory mapping is enabled (default) and the entire store is loaded in off-heap memory.
+Because PalDB is read-only and only focuses on data which can be held in memory it is significantly less complex than other embeddable key-value stores and therefore allows a compact storage format and very high throughput.
+PalDB is specifically optimized for fast read performance and compact store sizes.
+Performances can be compared to in-memory data structures such as Java collections (e.g. HashMap, HashSet) or other key-values stores (e.g. LevelDB, RocksDB).

-Current benchmark on a 3Ghz Macbook Pro with 100M keys index shows an average performance of 2M reads/s for a memory usage 6X less than using a traditional HashSet.
+Current benchmark on a 3.1Ghz Macbook Pro with 10M integer keys index shows an average performance of ~2M reads/s for a memory usage 6X less than using a traditional HashSet.
+That is 8X faster throughput compared to LevelDB (1.8) or RocksDB (3.9.0).

 Results of a throughput benchmark between PalDB, LevelDB and RocksDB (higher is better):